 In conclusion …

 I loved it!
 I had to repeat it from the beginning then read it straight through to the end in five hours straight.
 I only took short breaks in between to shift position on the bed and to go to the toilet.
-Will I read it again?
+Would I read it again?
 Absolutely!
 But I will wait until the rest of my family have read it, too. 🙂 We are mostly theater enthusiasts so I am confident they will enjoy it as well.

 I do hope the play comes to Manila, too.